-Collective trust funds, target date collective funds, and short-term investment funds: Valued at the NAV provided by the administrator of the fund.
+Collective trust funds, target date collective funds, and short-term investment funds: Most of the assets in these categories are valued at the NAV provided by the administrator of the fund.
 The NAV is based on the underlying assets owned by the fund, minus its liabilities, and then divided by the number of shares outstanding.
 The assets without readily determinable fair values are valued using the NAV per share practical expedient and are subsequently excluded from the fair value hierarchy.
 In general, there are no restrictions on the redemption of these funds, which is permitted daily upon proper notice, and there are no unfunded commitments associated with these funds.